subquery/subql/docs/quickstart/helloworld-hosted.md

 ## Summary

-In this SubQuery hosted quick start we showed how quickly and easily it was to take a Subql project and deploy it to SubQuery where all the infrastructure is provided for your convenience.
+In this SubQuery hosted quick start we showed how quickly and easily it was to take a Subql project and deploy it to [SubQuery Projects](https://project.subquery.network) where all the infrastructure is provided for your convenience.
 There is an inbuilt playground for running various queries as well as an API endpoing for your code to integrate with.